 r_dir_file(named_t, named_conf_t)

-This means that subjects of type named_t
+This means that subjects of type named_t should be

-given read access to objects of type named_conf_t
+given read access to objects of type named_conf_t.

 Previously in the file there was the line: